Gabriele Cugno

 Here you can find a selected list of talks and seminars that I presented ( means invited contribution).

-Disk and Planets across ESO facilities, Garching, Germany, Planet formation in the thermal infrared: from the VLT to METIS on the ELT Great Lakes Exoplanet Area Meeting, Columbus, Ohio, USA, A new forming planet candidate challenging core accretion In the Spirit of Lyot, Leiden, Netherlands, Revealing the population of forming giant planets Exoplanets IV, Las Vegas, Nevada, USA, Constraining the population forming giant planets with the NaCo-ISPY survey RISTRETTO meets PlanetS Workshop, Geneva, Switzerland (virtual), Hunting for accreting young gas giant planets Exoplanets III, Heidelberg, Germany (virtual), Unveiling the nature of PDS70b Great Barriers in Planet Formation, Palm Cove, Australia, Hunting for forming gas giant planets Exoplanets II, Cambridge, UK, Hunting for accreting gas giant planets
+A sharper view: celebrating 3 years of JWST observations of planet-forming disks, Ringberg, Germany, Planets and their disks in the mid-infrared: from coronagraphic imaging to MRS spectroscopy Disk and Planets across ESO facilities, Garching, Germany, Planet formation in the thermal infrared: from the VLT to METIS on the ELT Great Lakes Exoplanet Area Meeting, Columbus, Ohio, USA, A new forming planet candidate challenging core accretion In the Spirit of Lyot, Leiden, Netherlands, Revealing the population of forming giant planets Exoplanets IV, Las Vegas, Nevada, USA, Constraining the population forming giant planets with the NaCo-ISPY survey RISTRETTO meets PlanetS Workshop, Geneva, Switzerland (virtual), Hunting for accreting young gas giant planets Exoplanets III, Heidelberg, Germany (virtual), Unveiling the nature of PDS70b Great Barriers in Planet Formation, Palm Cove, Australia, Hunting for forming gas giant planets Exoplanets II, Cambridge, UK, Hunting for accreting gas giant planets

 Contact Me